Pineconey/MC4R-Food-Experiment/README.md

 the other using all of the entire 120 images selected, 30 for each condition.
 Experiment is run by using random stimuli, not optseq2.
 Use Spacebar to start the experiment

-Information on food kcal/100g is contained in extraction of food images excel sheet
+Information on food kcal/100g is contained in extraction of extraction images info excel sheet